Ritwik Sanyal

+A recipient of the esteemed Kendriya Sangeet Natak Akademi award in 2013, presented by the then Hon.
+President of India, Pranab Mukherjee, Pandit Ritwik Sanyal has now received the 4th highest civilian award, the Padma Shri, from President of India, Droupadi Murmu.

 Early life

 Pandit Ritwik Sanyal was born in Katihar.
-He was trained in the dhrupad style of vocal music of the Dagar Tradition, believed to be descendants of Swami Haridas, who lived in the fifteenth century and trained the legendary Tansen.
+He was trained in the dhrupad style of vocal music of the Dagar Tradition, believed to be descendant of Swami Haridas, who lived in the fifteenth century and trained the legendary Tansen.
 Sanyal also composes dhrupad lyrics.

 Between 1963 and 1975, he received his training in Dhrupad under Zia Mohiuddin Dagar and Zia Fariddudin Dagar in Mumbai, India.
-He received an M. A. in philosophy from Mumbai University and a Masters in Music from Banaras Hindu University, securing the gold medal.
+He received an M. A. in philosophy from Mumbai University and a master's in music from Banaras Hindu University, securing the gold medal.
 He completed his Ph.D. in musicology from the same university, 1980 under the supervision of Prem Lata Sharma.

 Career

-Sanyal is a Retired Professor and Ex-Dean from the Faculty of Performing Arts at Banaras Hindu University.
-He has around 50 published papers in various journals, and also composes dhrupad lyrics.
+Sanyal is a retired professor and former dean from the Faculty of Performing Arts at Banaras Hindu University.
+He has around 50 published papers in various journals and also composes dhrupad lyrics.
 He is a "Top" grade (Dhrupad) artist at All India Radio & Doordarshan, Varanasi.

 He has assimilated the Dagarvani tradition of Dhrupad and evolved a distinctive style of his own in the rendering of Dhrupad.
-He has specialized in advanced technique of Alap - Jod - Jhala, laykari, voice culture and pedagogy both traditional and institutional.
+He has specialized in advanced techniques of Alap - Jod - Jhala, laykari, voice culture and pedagogy both traditional and institutional.

-He has performed both in India and abroad, including the UK, US, Italy, Germany, Austria, Switzerland, Sweden, France, Holland, South Korea, Israel, Croatia, Brazil, Australia, Mauritius and Japan.
+He has performed both in India and abroad, including in the UK, US, Italy, Germany, Austria, Switzerland, Sweden, France, Holland, South Korea, Israel, Croatia, Brazil, Australia, Mauritius, and Japan.
 His performances in India include the National Programme of Music for AIR and Doordarshan, the Gwalior Tansen Samaroh, the Varanasi Dhrupad Mela, Harballabh Sangeet Samaroh Jallandhar, Saptak Ahmedabad, all the Dhrupad Festivals of the country and many other prestigious concert platforms of India.